shield02/alx-low_level_programming/0x02-functions_nested_loops/README.md

 > 1-alphabet.c - Script to print the alphabets in lowercase
 > 2-print_alphabet_x10.c - Script to print alphabet in lowercase 10 times
 > 3-islower.c - Script that checks for lowercase character
-> 4-isalpha.c _ Script that checks if a character is alpha
+> 4-isalpha.c - Script that checks if a character is alpha
+> 5-sign.c - Script that prints the sign of a number